How to Clean a Hacked Joomla! Site

 Browser Blacklist Status – Browsers maintain a database of blacklisted websites, and they provide tools to check the status of your website.
 Google provides the status of your website as part of a “Transparency Report”.

 After scanning your URL, check for recent modifications in core files.
 If malware has been injected recently, you should compare and find out any difference between earlier stable versions and the infected recent version.
 Cyber security experts recommend a comparison of suspicious and stable (good) files as one of the best ways to confirm malware infection.
-If you detect malware, then restoring with a clean backup would be the best bet.
+If you detect malware, then restoring with a clean site backup would be the best bet.

 Check for unauthorized users in your Joomla! account.
 Hackers could have inserted their name in the list.
 Analyze the logs for unusual/suspicious user activity.